atcs-wang/hackbca-example-prototypes/README.md

 * `projects.html` : a table/list of projects, showing basic info about each (e.g. owner, type, date proposed, etc.)
 * `projects/1.html`, `projects/2.html` : info pages for specific projects, showing basic and detailed info(e.g. project description, tech stack, etc.)
 * `projectform.html`: form for adding a new project or updating information about an existing one.

+You may also create additional CSS and JS files.